BAHS Community Outreach

 - We are a temporary pet food source, not long-term.
 You will receive 1 month worth of food based on the weight of your animal calculated by recommended guidelines by the AVMA.

-- Pet food and supplies will be passed out based on appointment times from 12:30-3:30 PM.
+- Pet food and supplies will be passed out on the last Sunday of the month between 1:00 – 3:00pm.

 - Re-selling pet food and supplies is prohibited and will result in termination of services.

 - We reserve the right to make exceptions based on needs.